TheCodeKing/BetterMembership.Net/usage.md

 ### Configuration

 The providers are configured within the web.config in the usual way.
-Note BetterRoleProvider and BetterProfileProvider require an membershipProviderName attribute.
+Note BetterRoleProvider and BetterProfileProvider require a membershipProviderName attribute.
 This is used to reference an instance of the BetterMembershipProvider instance from which they will inherit the relevant settings, such as connection string and schema configuration.

 	<membership defaultProvider="BetterProvider">
       <providers>